World Trade Organization Ministerial Conference of 2005: 13 December 2005

 The WTO Conference commenced at around 3:00 p.m.
 Hong Kong time.
 The protests were largely peaceful throughout.
 The demonstrations started with around one hundred Koreans jumping into the Victoria Harbour to try to swim to the Conference and Exhibition Centre where the talks were being held.
 Police in boats prevented the Koreans from swimming to the Convention Centre, pulled them out of the water, provided them with emergency heat blankets, and brought them back to the central area.
 Then the activists approached the police force with a burning coffin, and conflicts broke out.
 In less than five minutes, the police began to use pepper spray to dispel the activists.
 Nine people were injured, including two police and Legislative Council councillor Leung Kwok Hung.
 The majority of protesters were peaceful, though, chanting slogans and playing instruments.
 A group invited into the talks protested during an opening speech.
-John Tsang, Secretary for Commerce, Industry and Technology said that he was displeased that the protests had involved violence.
+Tsang stated that he was displeased that the protests had involved violence.

 14 December 2005

 Continually there was a slight skirmish between Korean protesters and the police, with the protesters taking fourteen of the police's plastic shields, but giving the shields back to them later.
 The police continued to dispel Korean protesters with pepper spray, while the protesters wore scarves, hats, goggles, and even plastic wrap to defend against the spray.
 The police once used a shipping container as roadblock, but removed that later.
 After about an hour of confrontation, confrontations between police and protesters diminished.
 The protesters cleaned up after themselves and took their refuse away with them.

 Later in the evening, the police commented on the day's protests, saying that the capture of police shields was nothing special and was expected.
 They also told reporters that they decided not to arrest any Korean protesters because they believed any arrest would make the protesters angry and therefore cause the protesting to be more violent.